 In the popular imagination, the North has long been commodified into discrete entertainment units: Corrie gobbiness, Morrisey’s brand of cozy kitchen sink resentment, ersatz Northern Soul Westworlds, chip shop cameradery, loved-up hoolie prancing, Joy Division’s Man-at-C&A-1940 posturing.
 But the North is where the modern world was, for better or worse, invented: a chance intersection of natural resources, capital, talent, geography, religion, history, and greed: Manchester, Britain’s true capital and hotbed of creation, and Liverpool, the great port with the world’s largest hotel.
 Mark E. Smith, though, came not from the birthplace of capitalism but from its asymmetrical co-joined twin, Salford, and thus had three miles of distance to provide him with clarity.
 His relationships with Salford, Manchester, Greater Manchester, Lancashire, The North, England, and, indeed, the UK itself, remained ambivalent: Smith generally seemed more partial to the US, which in any case he sometimes spoke of as though it were a continuation of Lancashire, mentioning the “fact” that more Lancastrians had died at the Alamo than “Americans.”
 Smith hated the reductive paradigm of The North and its hot-blooded simpletons, though, and worked hard to personify their actual mercurial genius.

 Personally speaking, I can’t claim any lifelong love of MES.
 In reality, I can’t even claim much affection, because I disliked and feared him intensely when I first encountered him: Smith resembled far too closely the osseous chain-smokers arraigned outside the Ladbroke’s shop in Leyland to which I was occasionally taken by a relative to deposit my grandad’s weekly bets.
 Shifty, sarcastic, volatile, sometimes friendly, sometimes even generous, yet saturnine and unsuffering of fools.
 Friends tried to introduce me to The Fall, but, at 15, I was not yet capable of them.
-Many years later, though, when the penny finally did drop, it dropped with a clang which resonates yet inside my head—the clang of inscrutable machinery crashing through an upper floor whose existence had previously been unsuspected.
+Many years later, though, when the penny finally did drop, it dropped with a clang which resonates yet inside my head—the clang of inscrutable machinery crashing down from an upper floor whose existence had previously been unsuspected.

-I can say with total honesty that I am grateful to Smith: the song that unlocked The Fall mechanism for me was “An Older Lover Etc.,” from 1981’s Slates EP; at a point in my life where the aesthetic constructs I had erected for myself were in tatters, it shone a light on others already latent inside me, hinting at how they could be assembled into a new and productive paradigm.
+I can say with total honesty that I am grateful to Smith: the song that unlocked The Fall mechanism for me was “An Older Lover Etc.,” from 1981’s Slates EP; at a point in my life where the aesthetic constructs I had erected for myself were in tatters, it shone a light on other components latent inside me, hinting at how they could be assembled into a new and productive paradigm.
 It was simultaneously very funny and genuinely unnerving.
 I realized that I had made a huge mistake: despite their fans, their fleeting ubiquity on the wall of every student living room, the NME cover photos, The Fall were not that epitome of dullness—the modern guitar band—that I in my foolishness had imagined: The Fall were the group that made other groups cease to be necessary.
-Smith had identified in the repetitive strut, clatter, and heave of rock and roll a method for accelerating out of the normal: what to some extent Boards of Canada would later do with the memories of childhood, The Fall did full-on with the detritus of everyday experience and its intersection with history and the future.
+Smith had identified in the repetitive strut, clatter and heave of rock and roll a method for accelerating out of the normal: what to some extent Boards of Canada would later do with the memories of childhood, The Fall did full-on with the detritus of everyday experience and its intersection with history and the future.

 One of the tools Smith used was the change of mood: like a cheap New English Library horror paperback consumed in sheaves of flicked-through pages to get to the mucky bits and the nasty parts.
-He had a talent for never allowing coziness, never allowing smugness.
+He had a talent for never allowing comfiness, never allowing smugness.
 I can’t call this a Mancunian mode of humor because my grandad, who was from Chorley, possessed a very similar one, albeit in an inverted version.
 It is certainly Northern, but perhaps “Lancastrian” is the proper definition of it, and perhaps it is indigenous to that region, with its Priest holes, immigrant communities, and witches: a humor of sarcasm hidden inside gentleness and gentleness hidden inside sarcasm.

 In some ways, Smith resembles a character from Liverpool’s other modern horror great, Ramsey Campbell: a seedy journalist whose pursuit of some cursed scoop has caused him to become infected himself.
 MES often spoke of the psychic gifts he claimed to have drunk himself free of, and the echoes of worlds parallel to our own are there everywhere in The Fall, always ready to gnaw their way through the walls separating them from us—like a pack of maddened rats.

 Liminal spaces, non-places, psychogeography: will modish argot thrown at MES and The Fall stick?
 Like fucking glue it will.
 But let’s call things by their proper names: for some—the “professionals”—liminal spaces and non-places are simply ones where economics mean they aren’t obliged to go, and psychogeography is what happens when they choose to.
-And then there is the plane of the genuinely curious—those who would be compelled to think in such terms even if there was nothing in it for them.
+And then there is the plane of the genuinely curious—those who would be compelled to experience the world in such terms even if there was nothing in it for them.
 Such was the case with Mark E. Smith, and crucial to Smith’s vision was the fact of his being an autodidact.
 It’s no discovery to say that MES fed upon that which the educated marginalize—the discordant soup of popular modernity that finds one of its expressions in the randomness of the charity shop paperback.
 Mark E. Smith interpreted the world the way those of us without the financial or psychological means to shape it for ourselves must: a method for experiencing reality, a druidic compulsion to extract narrative from the contingent as opposed to imposing narrative upon reality from above.
 The cultured all resemble one another, all drink from the same qualitative pool, as deep as it is refined.
 Don’t get me wrong, there’s nothing wrong with that—but Smith supped from an ocean whose vastness compensated for any alleged or eventual shallowness.

 Smith was a symbol of strangeness—not of eccentricity, that fundamentally harmless Victorian predilection for dressing up, but real strangeness: the type whose unpredictability and power to alienate never allow the spectacle to settle into place.
-To watch Smith in interviews—making it impossible for the practitioners of the cozy rituals of pop and rock to practice their trade—was a thing of beauty.
+To watch Smith in interviews—making it impossible for the practitioners of the innocuous rituals of pop and rock to practice their trade—was a thing of beauty.
 The brilliant anecdotes, one-liners, and non sequiturs are so legion, in fact, that they threaten to colonize the character in our minds.
 And Smith wasn’t just funny—he was fucking hilarious: there are throwaway quips of his that contain more meat than the entire recorded oeuvre of many bands.
 In the smug haze of post-Blair British divaphilia, the music papers increasingly played up this side of MES, creating an un-nuanced troll for easy laughs.
-In the same way, the toothless gurner he often presented to press cameras began to crowd out the memory of the young man who carried a feverish, oddly leonine beauty that vaguely evoked Kim Milford’s performance as Billy Duncan, the youth possessed by the power of an alien weapon, in Charles Band’s 1978 Laserblast.
+In the same way, the toothless gurner he often presented to press cameras began to crowd out the memory of the young man with the feverish, oddly leonine beauty that vaguely evoked Kim Milford’s performance as Billy Duncan, the youth possessed by the power of an alien weapon, in Charles Band’s 1978 Laserblast.

-Even the obtuseness and the bloody-mindedness feel like behaviors deliberately adopted to avoid being compromised, misdirecting dazzle camouflage whose unpredictable form made it impossible to judge distance or angle, rendering appropriation and commodification impossible.
+Even the obtuseness and the bloody-mindedness feel like behaviors deliberately adopted to avoid being compromised, a misdirecting dazzle camouflage whose unpredictable form made it impossible to judge distance or angle, rendering appropriation and commodification impossible.
 Smith seemed somehow—in his art, at least—devoid of a desire to be liked and yet also lacking its concomitant, the desire to be hated and to provoke.
 Though Smith did provoke, of course.
 He seemed to understand how arbitrary, instinctive dislikes provided valuable direction as to how to navigate the world.
 Aptly, Smith managed to evoke the line when mild drunkenness very briefly blurs into something like clairvoyance.
 His curse was that of being able to pick up the broadcasts of everything around him: the people, the buildings, the plague pits buried beneath the supermarket, the ley lines under the multi-storey car park: the referencing of Nigel Kneale’s Quatermass Conclusion in “Lay of the Land” is not there by coincidence.

 And though The Fall evolved and changed constantly, it is—with typical precog acuity—-a track from their first LP (well, the whole LP, to be honest) that provides a perfect inchoate motif for Smith’s subsequent undertakings: Live at the Witch Trials’ “Rebellious Jukebox.”
 For me, it is this jukebox that provides the motif: the inanimate popular commodity that disobeys its owners by refusing to perform the role foisted upon it, and by using its gifts for its own ends.
 In the preface to the version recorded for one of The Fall’s sessions for the BBC, MES hisses what sounds like “wilted jukebox,” evoking the machine in question taking on flaccid, organic life.